Naif-Al-Ajlani/SM23-Elec-04/README.md

 ![delay_time_adjust](https://github.com/Naif-Al-Ajlani/SM23-Elec-04/assets/98528261/48885bfd-2172-46a4-aaea-7ac00f67be01)

-Once the sensor detects any motion, Arduino will send a message via the serial port to say that a motion is detected and the LEDs will be turned on.
-The PIR sense motion will delay for certain time to check if there is a new motion.
-If there is no motion detected, Arduino will send a new message saying that the motion has ended.

 # Task result

 The PIR sensor can be adjusted manually by looking at the back.
 I had to make some slight adjustments to make the sensor more reactive before I got too far into the coding process.